stancsz/AgentProgrammingLanguage/README.md

 # Agent Programming Language (APL) - README

-A minimal scaffold and quickstart for the Agent Programming Language (APL) project.
-This repository contains the language PRD and starter guidance to implement a reference Python runtime, parser, and test harness.
+APL is an open agent-focused programming language that targets the Python ecosystem.
+The project aims to design, specify, and ship a production-ready language stack—grammar, type system, compiler, runtime, tooling—that lets teams express autonomous agent behavior as audited, testable code.
+This repository is the home for the language specification, reference compiler pipeline, Python runtime, and SDK integrations needed to turn agent research patterns into reliable software artifacts.

 ## Goals
-- Provide a small, testable agent programming language for specifying AI task workflows.
+- Define a Python-aligned agent programming language with formal grammar, static capability typing, and deterministic semantics.
-- Ship an MVP reference implementation in Python with a mock LLM runtime.
+- Deliver a reference compiler pipeline (parser, type checker, Python code generator) and runtime that make APL programs executable, observable, and safe by default.
-- Provide examples, tests, and CI for deterministic validation.
+- Supply tooling—CLI, tests, CI workflows, documentation—that enables teams to author, validate, package, and ship production-grade agent code.

 ## Language foundations
 - **Python-aligned surface syntax**: APL adopts Python indentation, expressions, and type annotations so existing Python knowledge transfers.
 Every agent file is valid UTF-8, uses Python lexical rules, and can embed Python statements in `python:` blocks when needed.